openjs-foundation/cross-project-council/README.md

 #### Collaboration space representatives

-Members of the Collaboration spaces at the `Core` stage may nominate a candiate for one of the voting seats on the CPC which represents the Collaboration spaces.
+Members of the Collaboration spaces at the `Core` stage may nominate a candidate for one of the voting seats on the CPC which represents the Collaboration spaces.
 Currently there are no spaces at the `Core` stage and therefore no representative.

 ### Regular Members